rafaelvargas/decision-tree/README.md

 # Random Forest

-Implementation of the random forest algorithm.
+Implementation of the random forest ensemble learning method for classification.

 ## Installing the requirements
 ```